LET’S DISCUSS TWIN SHEET THERMOFORMING…

 FOR STRONG, LIGHTWEIGHT, 3D PARTS

-Twin Sheet Thermoforming is a process of vacuum forming or pressure forming two sheets of plastic, essentially simultaneously, with a separate mold on the top and bottom platens.
-Once the plastic has been molded, it remains in the molds, and while still at its’ forming temperature, the two molds are brought together under high pressures, causing the two sheets to weld together wherever the molds dictate a weld.
-This process creates beams to provide strength.
+Twin Sheet Thermoforming is a more technical version of the vacuum forming or pressure forming processes.
+We begin by forming two sheets of plastic, essentially simultaneously, with separate molds on the top and bottom platens.
+Next, once the plastic has been molded, it remains in the molds, and while still at its’ forming temperature, the two molds are brought together under high pressures, thus causing the two sheets to weld together wherever the molds dictate a weld.
+Significantly, this twin sheet forming process creates beams, thus providing additional strength.
 The parts are hollow and have molded features on both sides.

-Needles are inserted into the cavity in the molding process, between the 2 sheets to facilitate cooling, and to apply pressure.
-This will also allow pressure equalization as the part changes elevation.
+In the twin sheet forming process needles are inserted into the cavity during the molding process.
+The needles are inserted between the 2 sheets to facilitate cooling, and to apply pressure.
+Additionally, this process will allow pressure equalization as the part changes elevation.

 We refer to our Twin Sheet Thermoforming capability as “Technical Twin Sheet”® thermoforming.
 ATI has refined the process of “Technical Twin Sheet”® forming, which emphasizes our ability to work with tight tolerances and the full spectrum of engineered polymers.

-With the Technical Twin Sheet process, we can work with all engineered thermoplastics including:
+With the Technical Twin Sheet Thermoforming process, we can work with all engineered thermoplastics including:

 - TPO – ThermoPlastic Olefins

 - FR – ABS Family of Plastics

 With the Twin Sheet Thermoforming process we have had success using: